Ricky Harris, Comedian and Actor, Dies at 54

-He had a recurring role in "Everybody Hates Chris"
+He had a recurring role in "Everybody Hates Chris"+ READ ARTICLE

 (LOS ANGELES) — Comedian and actor Ricky Harris, who had a recurring role in Chris Rock’s “Everybody Hates Chris” sitcom and voiced several characters that appeared in Hip Hop albums, died Monday.
 He was 54.